PatrickDorante/r-portfolio2022/README.md

  6 Phases of Data Analysis
  ### Ask, Prepare, Process, Analyze, Share, Act

- We'll learn the different techniques how processing each phase and exploring data analysis.
+ we'll learn the different techniques how processing each phase and exploring data analysis.
  Several software tools were used for this case study.